 University of California at Davis

 The University of California at Davis' course materials can be accessed online through a web page.
 Students can also find instruction on Linux installation if they choose to install the free software.

 - Unix and Linux Tutorial Center course materials provide students with information on topics like Unix process management, bits and bytes, C programming, recursion and signals.

 University of Michigan

-The Introduction to Information Studies course provides students with handouts and lectures.
+- Introduction to Information Studies provides students with handouts and lectures.
 These materials contain information about intellectual property, computer and network architectures and computer hardware.
 There are 27 lectures that are podcast, and some include PowerPoint presentations or PDF files.

 CMU's Open Learning Initiative strives to make the college's vast library of courses available online, free of charge.

 - Principles of Computing introduces students to fundamental concepts in computing.
 Students will learn about recursion, binary representation, iteration and data representation.